 Digby is a 20-chapter, 120,000-word novel in progress drawn from the myth and lore of Kerhune.
-The first chapter and a few subsequent chapter prologues are presented here for enjoyment and comment.
+The first two chapters are presented here for enjoyment and your comments.

 "World's End, luv.
 East of all."

-World's End seemed a far distant place; Sethe was not pleased at the promise of another season without her husband.
-Season after season, the man was always gone leaving her to scrimp and scratch alone.
+World's End seemed a far distant place, and Sethe was not pleased at the thought of another season without her husband, another season spent scrimping and scratching alone.
 "How long will you be away this time?" she asked.

 "Older than Ware?"
 She asked.